Usage

 WirelessGoPro

-to communicate with the GoPro via BLE and optionally WiFi HTTP
+to communicate with the GoPro via BLE and optionally HTTP (WiFi / Camera on the Home Network)

 An individual instance of one of the above classes corresponds to a (potentially not yet) connected GoPro camera resource.
 The general procedure to communicate with the GoPro is: